laserkelvin/umda/README.md

 thanks to frameworks like `dask` that can abstract away a large amount of the parallelization and out-of-memory operations.

+As a point of clarification: "unsupervised" in the title refers to the fact that the molecule feature vectors are learned using `mol2vec`, which is unsupervised.
+The act of predicting column densities requires training a _supervised_ model.
+I think the former is more exciting in terms of development than the latter.

 ## Installation

 Currently, the codebase is not quite ready for public consumption: while the